bowman2001/perplexdoc/content/doc/intro/workflow/publish/index.md

 hugo --minify
 ```

-Hugo renders the site, minifies the HTML and writes the files by default into the folder `public`.
+Hugo renders the site, minifies the HTML and writes the files by default into the folder {$public}.
 Now, you can upload its content to your provider.
 That’s it.
 You may also transfer the files to a big provider with a **C**ontent **D**elivery **N**etwork (CDN) for worldwide minimal latency.

 ## Automated Build and Continuous Deployment